AyoubBoulaid/Chess_Craft/README.md

 ## Features

-- **Play against Stockfish:** Challenge the Stockfish engine at its default skill level.
+- **Play against Stockfish as well as against another human player:** Challenge the Stockfish engine at its default skill level.
 - **Visual Board:** Enjoy the game on a graphical board with classic piece representation.
 - **Game Over Detection:** The game detects checkmate and stalemate conditions, declaring the winner or a draw.
 - **Restart Functionality:** Easily restart the game after checkmate or stalemate.